Xnan-blop/portfolio_manager_team04/README.md

 ```
 **Business Logic**:
 - Integrates with yfinance library to fetch live Yahoo Finance data
-- Comprehensive error handling for invalid symbols or network issues
+- Good error handling for invalid symbols or network issues
 - Returns detailed stock information for frontend display
 - Used by BuySellPopup for stock search and pricing, Header for unrealized P&L